International Pandemic Accord

 The international Pandemic Accord provides a unique opportunity to strengthen regional, national and global capacities so as to make infectious disease outbreaks less likely and, in particular, prevent them from spiralling into pandemics.
 These efforts require a treaty with clear-cut provisions that is binding under international law.

-An Intergovernmental Negotiating Body (INB) comprising the 194 WHO Member States was established for the purpose of drafting and negotiating the international Pandemic Accord.
+An Intergovernmental Negotiating Body (INB) comprised of the 194 WHO Member States was established for the purpose of drafting and negotiating the international Pandemic Accord.
 This means that its development process is led entirely by the WHO member states.
-The development process is coordinated by the INB Bureau that consists of delegates from the six WHO regions.

-The public can access all of the INB’s documentation at its website Intergovernmental Negotiating Body (who.int).
-Right from the outset, moreover, the development process has been based on inclusiveness - comprising, in addition to the INB meetings of the WHO member states, also several public hearings of non-State actors and technical presentations from experts.
+The public can access all of the Intergovernmental Negotiating Body’s documentation at its website (who.int).
+Right from the outset, moreover, the development process has been based on inclusiveness – comprising, in addition to the INB meetings of the WHO member states, also several public hearings of non-State actors and technical presentations from experts on selected topics.

 Better prevention and response